EpocDotFr/crowdmixer/README.md

 ## How it works

 This project is built on [Flask](http://flask.pocoo.org/) (Python) for the backend which is using a small [SQLite](https://en.wikipedia.org/wiki/SQLite) database to persist data.
 The `flask index` command is used to index the songs with the help of the [tinytag](https://github.com/devsnd/tinytag) package.

-Several methods are used to control and retrieve information of an audio player, read below for more information.
+Those songs can then be browsed and submitted for playing using the web interface provided by Flask.

+For more information about indexing, see the `index()` function in the `crowdmixer.py` file.

+For more information about methods used to retrieve the currently playing song and to queue songs, see the `audioplayers.py` file.

 ## Supported audio file formats